-The radical overhaul of student funding has finally happened.
-Yet myths, panic and confusion about the changes to English student finance for those starting in 2012, 2013 and beyond are still widespread.
-With headlines screaming about graduates lumbered with £50,000 debt, many 6th formers are struggling to detangle myths from facts.
-Yet this new free 'How to answer questions about student finance 2013' teachers' booklet is here to help.
+The radical overhaul to English student finance in 2012 caused myths, panic and confusion.
+With headlines still screaming about graduates lumbered with £50,000 debt, many sixth-formers would be forgiven for being scared.
+Yet this new free 'How to answer questions about student finance 2014' teachers' booklet is here to help.

-The guide is produced by the Independent Student Finance Taskforce (which is headed by Martin Lewis) and is crucial reading for anyone considering going to uni in 2013.
+The guide is provided by MoneySavingExpert.com and Universities UK and is crucial reading for anyone considering going to uni in 2014.

 Teachers / Parents / Universities: